Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

     // send a JSON request to the earthquake feed, d3.json(todaysQuakesFeed, function(parsedJSON){ //-- result of the parsing is in parsedJSON

-      console.log("Number of quakes = " + parsedJSON.metadata.count);

-      console.log(parsedJSON.features); // log the features array to the console
+      // examples of referencing data within the parsedJSON console.log(parsedJSON.features); // log the whole features array to the console

-      console.log("First Feature.properties")
-      console.log(parsedJSON.features[0].properties); // log the properties for the first feature to the console

-      console.log("Second Feature.geometry")
+      console.log("First Feature.geometry")
-      console.log(parsedJSON.features[1].geometry); // log the geometry for the second feature to the console
+      console.log(parsedJSON.features[0].geometry); // log the geometry for the first feature to the console

       svg.selectAll("circle")
           .data(parsedJSON.features) //-- notice that we refer to .features: an array just like before!